FigureTechnologies/object-store-gateway/README.md

       include a party, value owner, or data access address matching one of the private keys registered with this service will be ignored.

-In order to facilitate this scope data permissioning, this service listens on the [Provenance Event Stream](https://github.com/provenance-io/event-stream) for asset classification contract events, and stores a lookup of the address registered to this service to the address being assigned as an asset verifier.
+In order to facilitate this scope data permissioning, this service listens on the [Figure Tech Event Stream](https://github.com/FigureTechnologies/event-stream) for asset classification contract events, and stores a lookup of the address registered to this service to the address being assigned as an asset verifier.
 Later, when a request arrives for scope data, the above permissioning rules are used to approve/deny access.
 This service can only ever decrypt and return data for a private key that is registered with